JJ-JianJiao/j-note/javascript/js-udemy/note.md

 5. let and const are introduced in ES6.
 6. quotation mark: ', ".
 Backticks: `.
 7. 5 falsy values: 0, '', undefined, null, NaN
+8. arrow does not have 'this' keyword
+9. What the different: we can call function declaration before it.
+10.